 The International Baccalaureate Programme is taken during the last two years of secondary school, grades 11 and 12.
 In order for students to achieve the appropriate background, the Ontario curriculum is enriched and adapted beginning in grade 9.
 Students will be admitted to Lo-Ellen Park's International Baccalaureate Preparatory Programme in grade 9.
-This will provide the opportunity for students, staff and parents to determine if the International Baccalaureate Programme is appropriate for the student and to decide if he/she should proceed to the International Baccalaureate Programme in grade 11.
+This will provide the opportunity for students, staff and parents to determine if the International Baccalaureate Programme in grade 11.
 By the end of grade 12 the student must complete the following requirements: